couchbaselabs/docs-ng/content/moxi-manual-1.7/standalone-moxi-component.markdown

     http://membase1:8091/pools/default/bucketsStreaming/shoppingCarts
 ```

-**Unhandled:** `[:unknown-tag :bridgehead]` To have moxi emit more logging
+Increased LoggingTo have moxi emit more logging information, you can specify -v,
-information, you can specify -v, -vv, or -vvv flags (the more v's, the more
-verbose moxi will be).
+-vv, or -vvv flags (the more v's, the more verbose moxi will be).
 For example:

 ```